dgehringer/sqsgenerator/docs/source/input_parameters.md

 ### `composition`

 The composition of the output configuration, defined as an dictionary.
 Keys are symbols of chemical elements, whereas values are the number of atoms of the corresponding species.
+The number in the dict-values or the length of the specified **match** the number of specified positions on the sublattice.
+See {ref}`which <input-param-which>` input parameter

 - **Required:** Yes
+- **Accepted:**
+  - a list with chemical symbols (`list[str]`)
-- **Accepted:** a dictionary with chemical symbols as keys (`dict[str, int]`)
+  - a dictionary with chemical symbols as keys (`dict[str, int]`)

 ```{note}
 The sum of the atoms distributed must **exactly** match the number of positions on the lattice